RichardBradley/liquibase.github.com/documentation/architecture.md

 title: Architecture
 ---

-# LiquiBase Architecture #
+# Liquibase Architecture #

-The LiquiBase migrator is designed to require no dependencies to run and be easy to integrate into various build and deployment processes.
+The Liquibase migrator is designed to require no dependencies to run and be easy to integrate into various build and deployment processes.

-The primary worker class for LiquiBase is [liquibase.Liquibase](http://www.liquibase.org/api/liquibase/Liquibase.html).
-All the various ways of interacting with LiquiBase ([command line](http://www.liquibase.org/api/liquibase/commandline/CommandLineFileOpener.html), [Ant](http://www.liquibase.org/api/liquibase/ant/DatabaseMigratorTask.html), etc.) are thin wrappers around the Liquibase class.
+The primary worker class for Liquibase is [liquibase.Liquibase](http://www.liquibase.org/api/liquibase/Liquibase.html).
+All the various ways of interacting with Liquibase ([command line](http://www.liquibase.org/api/liquibase/commandline/CommandLineFileOpener.html), [Ant](http://www.liquibase.org/api/liquibase/ant/DatabaseMigratorTask.html), etc.) are thin wrappers around the Liquibase class.

 Each database refactoring/change is implemented by a class in the [liquibase.change](http://www.liquibase.org/api/liquibase/change/package-summary.html) package.
-As the LiquiBase migrator runs, it uses a SAX XML parser to parse the change logs, instantiate the necessary change class, and run or save the corresponding SQL.
+As the Liquibase migrator runs, it uses a SAX XML parser to parse the change logs, instantiate the necessary change class, and run or save the corresponding SQL.

-If you have additional questions about LiquiBase's architecture, please contact us via the [mailing list](../community).
+If you have additional questions about Liquibase's architecture, please contact us via the [mailing list](../community).